randome/brunch-with-marionette/README.md

 ===
 `brunch w -s`

-Brunch will monitor and assemble your files.
+Brunch will monitor and assemble your files in `./public` folder

-It will also startup a local server on `localhost:3333`
+It will also startup a local server on `http://localhost:3333`

 Includes
 ===